endernewton/c2board/README.md

 # c2board

 A hacked-up visualization tool for [caffe2](https://caffe2.ai/).
-Specifically, it dumps the computation graph and the training statistics into a [tensorboard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard) compatible format.
+Specifically, it dumps the computation graph and the training statistics of caffe2 into a [tensorboard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard) compatible format.
 Once it starts dumping, you can use tensorboard to visualize the results.

 ### Prerequisites